-Wellington to be smashed by seven-metre swells, people warned to stay away from the coast
+Wellington to be smashed by seven-metre swells, snow on the Remutaka Ranges

-Huge swells are set to hit Wellington this afternoon, with people advised to stay out of the water.
+Huge swells are set to hit Wellington this afternoon, and the Desert Rd and Remutaka Range will be dusted by snow.

 A heavy swell warning is in place for Wellington from Cape Terawhiti to Turakirae Head.
 Swells are expected to peak at seven metres early on Thursday evening, and will be between five and seven metres through Friday afternoon.

+MetService has put a road snowfall warning in place for the Desert Rd and the Remutaka Hill Rd, saying Thursday afternoon could see up to 3cm of snowfall on each.

-It's a similar story for Wairarapa, and Wellington Regional Emergency Management is warning people to stay off the beaches and avoid driving on coastal roads during peak swells.
+Wellington Regional Emergency Management is warning people to stay off the beaches and avoid driving on coastal roads during peak swells.

 "Swells can cause surface flooding and debris wash up including driftwood, seaweed, sand and gravel."